Become a Writing Advisor

 What do WAs do?

-• Advise students: Hold 3 conferences with 8 students per semester, reviewing their writing and providing feedback.
-Each conference is about 2 hours long.
+• Advise students: Hold three conferences with eight students per semester, reviewing their writing and providing feedback.
+Each conference lasts about two hours.

-• Drop-in hours: Work at least 2 drop-in hours weekly, offering on-the-spot writing support.
+• Drop-in hours: Work at least two drop-in hours weekly, offering on-the-spot writing support.

 • Meetings and communication: Attend monthly meetings and connect with faculty to understand course expectations.